 Practicing social distancing does not come easily to teenagers.
 Risking becoming what may be perceived as an ‘outcast’ is probably one of the biggest punishments a teen may feel.
-Provide a benefit to social distancing such as, for example, being able to do a task they highly value.
-This will provide an incentive to follow through with distancing rather than make it a punishment to try and avoid.
+So how can you maintain your teen’s mental health during the Coronavirus outbreak?

 Anxiety is an essential emotion we all feel in response to a threat.
 It will bring about a response that affects all parts of our body, our thinking, and our behaviour.
 When anxiety is managed it can be helpful – allowing us to harness its protective nature to spur us into positive health management.